ory/sdk/clients/client/go/docs/OnboardingPortalOrganization.md

 ### NewOnboardingPortalOrganization

-`func NewOnboardingPortalOrganization(baseUrl string, kratosSelfserviceMethodsOidcConfigProviders []NormalizedProjectRevisionThirdPartyProvider, kratosSelfserviceMethodsSamlConfigProviders []NormalizedProjectRevisionSAMLProvider, revisionId string, scimClients []NormalizedProjectRevisionScimClient, scimEnabled bool, ssoEnabled bool, ) *OnboardingPortalOrganization`
+`func NewOnboardingPortalOrganization(baseUrl string, kratosSelfserviceMethodsOidcConfigProviders []NormalizedProjectRevisionThirdPartyProvider, kratosSelfserviceMethodsSamlConfigProviders []NormalizedProjectRevisionSAMLProvider, organizationId string, revisionId string, scimClients []NormalizedProjectRevisionScimClient, scimEnabled bool, ssoEnabled bool, ) *OnboardingPortalOrganization`

 NewOnboardingPortalOrganization instantiates a new OnboardingPortalOrganization object This constructor will assign default values to properties that have it defined,